SumProductTeam/.github/profile/README.md

 ## CRaFT

-CRaFT is our proprietary system.
+CRaFT is our proprietary best-practice methodology.
 We hold that a good financial model shows four qualities, and we build and review against them.
+Models delivered this way arrive fit for purpose, with documentation, sensitivity analysis and dashboard reporting included.

 | Quality | What it means |
 | :-- | :-- |